wmerfalen/twitter-challenge/README.md

 Nearly every link in the left nav does nothing except change the URL to a hash.

 ### What could be improved

+-   I apologize for the use of divs to position elements, but I honestly don't know of a better technique.
+This may be overkill in some places.

+-   I feel like there are still parts of the styling that could look a lot better.
+Please note that I was a backend developer for nearly 90% of my career.
+If there are any places where I can improve, _please_ let me know.
+I thrive on criticism.

-One thing I could not get to work effectively is highlighting the text that goes over the char limit.
+-   One thing I could not get to work effectively is highlighting the text that goes over the char limit.
     This proved to be a very frustrating feature to emulate.

-Proportions may be different/funky.
+-   Proportions may be different/funky.
 I tried to use media queries to get the content to look centered at different resolutions.
 I'm guessing using flexbox CSS rules would make this easier.

-I'm not exactly sure how to code styles using class-less CSS, but I'm open to learning it.
+-   I'm not exactly sure how to code styles using class-less CSS, but I'm open to learning it.
 I've seen some libraries that claim to be class-less CSS, but have found very little in terms of learning how to approach the concept in general.
 Maybe I'm not looking hard enough.

-At some point, I'd like to be able to change the theme of the App.
+-   At some point, I'd like to be able to change the theme of the App.
 This could be done fairly easily as I use CSS variables for every color.
 There might be a few edge cases there that I haven't thought of, but the work has been done to make that fairly easy.

 # Last updated: 2021-10-06 05:23 AM